-Though modeling RollCall through full RF simulation of the proposed OOK-based signals would be ideal, it is not very practical due to its high computation and space complexity.
-Instead, a more realistic alternative is to characterize the system in baseband with the consideration of three important parameters: 1) carrier phase shift $(\phi)$ , which is the difference in the carrier phase of each of the tags with reference to the carrier phase of the first tag in the epoch, 2) time shift ( $\delta$ ), which is the difference in tag transmission times with reference to the start of the epoch, and 3) frequency shift $(\Omega)$ , which is the difference in the local oscillator frequencies with reference to the specified operating frequency.
-In the simulations we used random values for $\delta$ , and 0 for $\Omega$ because the frequency differences seen with crystal based oscillators were very small and could be ignored.
-We considered two different settings for $\phi$ : (i) $\phi = 0$ representing a synchronized setting, which can be achieved by using a Phase Locked
+It is not practical to do a full RF simulation RollCall.
+Instead, a more realistic alternative is to characterize the system in baseband with the consideration of three important parameters: 1) carrier phase shift (φ), which is the difference in the carrier phase of each of the tags with reference to the carrier phase of the first tag in the epoch, 2) time shift (δ), which is the difference in tag transmission times with reference to the start of the epoch, and 3) frequency shift (Ω) , which is the difference in the local oscillator frequencies with reference to the specified operating frequency.
+In the simulations we used random values for δ , and 0 for Ω because the frequency differences seen with crystal based oscillators were very small.
+We used 2 settings: (i) $\phi = 0$ representing a synchronized setting, which can be achieved by using a PLL, and (ii) $\phi = a$, a uniformly random number between 0 and 2π , which represents an asynchronous setting where a non-coherent detection of the received signal is required.
+The effect of multipath is not considered here as we assume that there is no direct obstruction between the tags and the reader.
+We further assume that a tag's transmission range is sufficiently uniform and independent of tag orientation.

-Fig. 14.
-Tag error rate as a function of SNR (dB): (a) $\phi = 0$
+Fig. 5.
+Tag error rate as a function of the number of tags (T = 10ms). (a) $\phi = 0$

-Fig. 15.
-Tag error rate as a function of SNR (dB): (b) $\phi$ = random
+Fig. 6.
+Tag error rate as a function of the number of tags (T = 10ms) (b) $\phi =$ random.